How To Travel By Train In Sardinia: 10 Best Things To Know

 Some routes are seasonal

-This is another awful thing about Sardinian railways: despite the routes being already minimal and insufficient, some are cut during the less-crowded months, causing a lot of trouble for locals (especially students) and tourists who like traveling during less busy times.
+This is another awful thing about trains in Sardinia.
+Despite the routes being already minimal and insufficient, some are cut during the less-crowded months.
+This causes a lot of trouble for locals (especially students) and tourists who like traveling in the off season.

-Some routes to the villages close to the beaches only run in summer, and some going to the hinterland areas are only activated during the ski season: this creates huge discomfort for the locals, who find themselves cut out from the rest of the region for six months at a time, the only exception being during festivals such as Autunno in Barbagia when several special routes are instituted to accommodate the huge amount of visitors flocking the area.
+This creates huge discomfort for the locals, who find themselves cut out from the rest of the region for six months at a time.
+The only exception to this is during festivals such as Autunno in Barbagia when several special routes accommodate the huge amount of visitors flocking the area.

 Further Readings